prebid/prebid.github.io/adops/creative-considerations.md

 ## Creative Naming

 You can name your creatives whatever makes sense to your organization.
-We recommend names in the following format: Prebid - Type - Size - N. For example, a banner creative using the PUC would be Prebid - banner - 1x1 - 1.
+We recommend names in the following format: Prebid - Type - Size - N. For example, a banner creative using the PUC would be `Prebid - banner - 1x1 - 1`.

 ## Creative Modes